Shyamnaveenraj/Basic-AndroidStudio/README.md

-# Ex.No:6 Build a program to create a first display screen of any search engine using Auto Complete Text View.
+# Ex.No:3 Create Your Own Content Providers to get Contacts details.

 ## AIM:

-To develop a program to create a first display screen of any search engine using AutoComplete TextView in Android Studio.
+To create your own content providers to get contacts details using Android Studio.

 ## EQUIPMENTS REQUIRED:

-Android Studio(Min.required Artic Fox)
+Android Studio(Min. required Artic Fox)

 ## ALGORITHM:

 Step 1: Open Android Stdio and then click on File -> New -> New project.

-Step 2: Then type the Application name as searchengine and click Next.
+Step 2: Then type the Application name as “ex.no.3″ and click Next.

 Step 3: Then select the Minimum SDK as shown below and click Next.

 Step 4: Then select the Empty Activity and click Next.
 Finally click Finish.

-Step 5: Design layout using AutoComplete TextView in activity_main.xml.
+Step 5: Design layout in activity_main.xml.

-Step 6: Display screen of search engine in MainActivity file.
+Step 6: Get contacts details and Display details give in MainActivity file.

 Step 7: Save and run the application.

 ## PROGRAM:
 ```
 /*
-Program to print the text “display screen of any search engine”.
+Program to print the text create your own content providers to get contacts details.
 Developed by:
 Registeration Number :
 */